beardedeagle/mnesiac/README.md

 ## Usage

-### Table creation
+### Store creation

-Create a table store, `use Mnesiac.Store`, and add it to your app's config.exs.
+To create a store, `use Mnesiac.Store`, and add it to your app's config.exs.

-All stores *MUST* implement its own `store_options/0`, which returns a keyword list of table options.
+All stores *MUST* implement its own `store_options/0`, which returns a keyword list of store options.

 There are three optional callbacks which can be implemented:

+- `init_schema/1`, which allows users to implement custom schema initialization logic.
+- `copy_schema/1`, which allows users to implement a custom call to copy schema.
-- `init_store/1`, which allows users to implement custom table initialization logic.
+- `init_store/1`, which allows users to implement custom store initialization logic.
 - `copy_store/1`, which allows users to implement a custom call to copy a store.
-- `resolve_conflict/1`, which allows a user to implement logic when table data is found on both the remote node and local node when connecting to a cluster.
-This currently has no default implementation.
+- `resolve_conflict/1`, which allows a user to implement logic when it has detected records for a store on both the local and remote nodes it is connecting to.
+The default implementation is to do nothing.

 ```elixir
 defmodule MyApp.ExampleStore do